If you’re applying for a role within your current company, you already have an advantage over external candidates.

-However, you’ll still need a strong resume tailored to the internal position you’re aiming for to make sure the hiring manager knows you’re ready to take on new responsibilities.
+However, you still need a strong resume tailored to the internal position to convince the hiring manager that you’re ready to take on new responsibilities.

 In this guide, you’ll learn: